continuouspipe/continuouspipe/documentation/content/configuration/deployments.md

                 web: ~
                 database: ~
 ```
-For each of this service, you can then fine-tune a lot of options that are presented in the following paragraphs.
+For each of these services, you can fine-tune a lot of options that are presented in the following paragraphs.
 Therefore, the full YAML structure won't be presented but assume that every option is under a service configuration, for example:

 ``` yaml
 tasks: